 RFBerlin Podcast Series

-Welcome to the RFBerlin Podcast Series, presented by the ROCKWOOL Foundation Berlin, dedicated to disseminating cutting-edge research on the economy and labour market to the academic community and beyond.
+Welcome to the RFBerlin Podcast Series presented by the ROCKWOOL Foundation Berlin.
+This series is dedicated to disseminating cutting-edge research on the economy, society and the welfare state to members of the academic community and beyond.

 RFBerlin Podcast Series